 3.2.
 Identification and authentication of child zone manager

 Registry Operators must first give express permission to the Company to permit DNSSEC for child zones in a given TLD.
 Only registrars (on behalf of their registrants) are permitted to activate DNSSEC for a child zone.
 To activate DNSSEC, a registrar must submit a Delegation Signer (DS) record either via the Web Administration Tool, or via EPP (according to RFC 5910).
-For EPP, each registrar has unique credentials to access the TLD registry, which are verified before EPP transactions of any kind can be conducted.
-For the Web Administration Tool, certificates are used to uniquely identify each registrar.
+It is the responsibility of the child zone manager to accurately maintain the chain of trust from the DS record for the child zone downward.

 3.3.
 Registration of delegation signer (DS) resource records